 Traverse the untamed landscapes of southeast Tasmania

 Remote, rugged and totally remarkable – the south east of Tasmania has an undeniable allure.
 Jumping off from your base in historic Port Arthur, walk a section of the celebrated Three Capes Track and explore the scenery that surrounds it.
 From soaring, jagged cliffs to sand dunes and secluded bays, this corner of the island offers so much to the curious explorer.
-Trek to the serrated spires of Cape Raoul, pass by caves and blowholes on your way to Mt Brown’s summit, chill out on Crescent Beach and hike to the dramatic dolerite columns of Cape Hauy.
+Trek to the serrated spires of Cape Raoul, pass by caves and blowholes on your way round Mt Brown, chill out on Crescent Beach and hike to the dramatic dolerite columns of Cape Hauy.
 Prepare for a matchless encounter with some of Australia’s most awe-inspiring landscapes.

 Stay in the fascinating village of Port Arthur, a small place with a big history.
 A former penal colony, there are a wealth of stories to uncover here.

 Hike to the unusual, jagged spires of Cape Raoul, taking in showstopping views of Mt Brown, Arthurs Peak, Mt Fortescue and the soaring cliffs of Cape Pillar along the way.

 Venture through gorgeous woodland dotted with wildflowers to come upon the dramatic dolerite columns of Cape Hauy which plunge into a wild sea below.

 Start and end your adventure in the flourishing city of Hobart, paying a visit to ningina tunapri - TMAG's Tasmanian Aboriginal culture gallery

 This trip involves plenty of walking over varied terrain and is best suited to travellers with a good level of mobility.
 Good footwear, clothing for all types of Tasmanian weather, plus perhaps walking poles are recommended.
 Details on physical activities can be found in the itinerary.